 600 people reached the top of Mt.
 Everest in 2012.
 This blog got about 6,200 views in 2012.
 If every person who reached the top of Mt.
 Everest viewed this blog, it would have taken 10 years to get that many views.

 Today I would love to eat some homemade biscuits.
 I will not cook them though as I am not in the mood.
 Would there anyone make them for me?
 Mum?
 Anyone?
 Lol.
 At least I can describe the way I make them.
 With love, of course.
 This is the main ingredient.
 I am afraid I didn’t write down on the printed recipe, the name of the book I took it from.
 If anyone knows it, please, write to me.
 I am concentrating in visualising the biscuits.
 I made them a few times and I loved them every time.
-I could eat them all and because the recipe here gives me just a few, I double the ingredients and I have to my heart’s delight.
+I could eat them all and because the recipe here gives me just a few biscuits, I double the ingredients and I have to my heart’s desire.
 Yummy!
 Here they are:

 Soft biscotti with chocolate

 Cooking time: 35 minutes

 1 tsp (5 ml) baking powder